aayu-sha/aayu-sha/README.md

 ## 🎭 The Person Behind the Code

-> *"I'm not just studying the universe—I'm teaching machines to understand it too."*
+> *"I'm not just studying the universe; I'm teaching machines to understand it too."*

 **🌟 Current Status**: Converting caffeine into groundbreaking astrophysics research while debugging the mysteries of deep space through AI